ComposableFi/composable/docs/docs/products/cosmwasm-vm-overview.md

 ## Overview of Components

-The components of CosmWasm on Picasso can be divided into three components:
+CosmWasm on Picasso can be divided into three components:

 - **CosmWasm VM:** An abstract engine that enables other applications to run CosmWasm programs.
     Pallet CosmWasm is an application of the CosmWasm VM.